life-efficient/Cloud-and-DevOps/README.md

-# Deployment
+# Cloud & Devops

 ![Deploy](https://github.com/life-efficient/Deployment-Private/actions/workflows/content-review.yml/badge.svg)

-Throughout this unit, you'll learn industry standard practices to get AI into real products and real users' hands.
+Throughout this unit, you'll learn how to leverage cloud technology to scale and improve your applications, and learn devops best practices that enable you and your team to collaborate and move quickly.